manumoranchel/ecommerce-chain-of-responsibility/README.md

-# E-Commerce Project for LastMinute's interview
+# E-Commerce Project to test chain of resposibility pattern on a price calculator

-This is an exercise to implement the request logic as part of LastMinute hiring process.

 ## Description of the problem
 Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
 Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.